 A Scout is Reverent!
-After dinner, we will have a "Scout's Own" service, a critical time to demonstrate the final point to the Scout Law.
+After dinner, we will have a "Scout's Own" service, a critical time to demonstrate the final point of the Scout Law.
 Following will be our Cub Carnival with super fun games for Scouts of all ages.

-Tuesday Night
+Tuesday- Theme Night

 Bring a costume that fits the theme and dress up for an evening of fun.
 We'll kick off the evening at flags dressed to impress.
-There will be Frontier hootenannies and tales of daring exploration all around the main camp after dinner.
-Also, our 'freezetacular' ice cream social is always a hit.
+After dinner, circus-inspired activities and performances will be around the main camp.
+Don't miss our "Under the Big Top" themed ice cream social!

-Pack Out Night
+Wednesday- Pack Out Night

 Cub Scouts love to cook a hot dog on an open fire and enjoy delicious s'mores.
-During this introductory evening of cooking in the wilderness, some packs may bring in food to supplement the menu.
-Please keep in mind that we have limited additional food storage areas.
-Nonetheless, enjoy this meal as you see smiles on everyone's faces.
+During this introductory evening of cooking in the wilderness, some packs may bring food to supplement the menu.
+Enjoy this meal as you see smiles on everyone's faces.

 Don't forget; you too can shop at the CHOP!
 Carpenter House of Pizza is ready to deliver those pizzas again.
 You'll be able to order pizzas to enjoy at the campsite only this evening.
-(Find more details here C.H.O.P.)
+(Find more details here, C.H.O.P.)